 Your choices are registered using an online form.
-A link for this will be sent out on Friday 19th April and the form needs to be completed by Tuesday 30th April.
+A link for this will be sent out on Friday 25th April and the form needs to be completed by Tuesday 29th April.

 If you change your mind during this period you can re-submit the form.
-The latest version of your choices will be the one we use.
+The latest version of your choices will be the one the school uses.

-As well as the options choices, the student's name and tutor group and the parent/carer details and their email address are also entered.
-It gives the opportunity to add any comments that might be useful when allocating your options.
+As well as the choices the student's name and tutor group and the parent/carer details and their email address are also entered.
+It gives the opportunity to add any comments that might be useful when allocating the options.